 In the context of a nation that grew on the basis of resource exploitation and agribusiness, both of which are tied to a largely masculine work narrative and fed the factories of the increasingly industrialized mother country, the link to innovation is clear.
-Max Weber, with his Euro-centric outlook, argued that the Western middle-class individual could be understood as the bearer of modernization - innovation in our context (Baehr, 2002, p.194).
-But the Western middle-classes were not associated with the Australian national identity that took root towards the end of the nineteenth century; rather, it was the ‘worker’, a person not inherently interested in modernization, who became the bearer of Australian national identity.
+Max Weber, with his Eurocentric outlook, argued that the Western middle-class individual could be understood as the bearer of modernization – innovation in our context (Baehr, 2002, p.194).
+But the Western middle classes were not associated with the Australian national identity that took root towards the end of the nineteenth century; rather, it was the ‘worker’, a person not inherently interested in modernization, who became the bearer of Australian national identity.
 Despite the rise of a large, educated section of Australia that would provide an alternative to this proletarian bearer of national identity, it is the narrative of the blue singlet-clad worker of Australian legend that remains intact and influential, not the knowledge-based narrative.
-This egalitarian working class narrative is still prominent in mainstream political discourse, particularly with respect to the ‘average’ Australian.
+This egalitarian working-class narrative is still prominent in mainstream political discourse, particularly with respect to the ‘average’ Australian.

 Let us start with what Hirst (1992, p.14) describes as the pioneer legend propagated by white Australia.
 This was a conservative version of left-wing historian Russel Ward’s Australian legend, which argued, in the 1950s, that Australians were inherently left-leaning.
 This, as Brett (2003, p.203) points out, was a result of ‘distinctive Australian character traits forged from the nineteenth-century worker’s experience of the land’.
 Prima facie, Australia surely shares such a tradition with other countries colonized by white Europeans, such as the United States and Canada.
 But the particular landscape of Australia, its contrasting climates together with the need to overcome this wildness to produce crops, all contributed to the notion of Australia being savage, difficult to tame, even alien.
-Yes, it was recognized that the land could reward the hard worker, but this reward seemed to come at a greater price than in other lands appropriated by white Europeans - or so those who did come to Australia and their immediate descendants imagined.
-This pioneer legend drew largely on the supposed hardworking and egalitarian values of the bushman, though the mythic qualities of the bushman owed as much to urban journalists writing for The Bulletin as they did to actuality (Rutherford, 2000, p.182).
+Yes, it was recognized that the land could reward the hard worker, but this reward seemed to come at a greater price than in other lands appropriated by white Europeans – or so those who did come to Australia and their immediate descendants imagined.
+This pioneer legend drew largely on the supposed hard-working and egalitarian values of the bushman, though the mythic qualities of the bushman owed as much to urban journalists writing for The Bulletin as they did to actuality (Rutherford, 2000, p.182).

 It might be argued that the formation of what would eventually become Australia’s national identity occurred in the late 1800s as the various colonies marched slowly and fitfully towards federation and the commonwealth of Australia.
 At the core of this national identity, which reflected Anglo-Celtic values at the expense of those of other cultural backgrounds, and those of indigenous Australians in particular, was the triumph of the white European settler over the harsh and mysterious land.
-The developing national identity emphasised Australian individuality within the overarching embrace of the British empire.
-Still rooted in the concept of empire and reinforced by the white Australia policy, the national identity was further underpinned by concerns relating to distance, with a strong Australia, instead of merely a loose collection of British colonies, serving as a defence against the imperialist designs of other European powers active in the Asia Pacific region and - worse - the designs of non-white Asian powers, including a strengthening Japan (White, 1981, p.81).
+The developing national identity emphasized Australian individuality within the overarching embrace of the British empire.
+Still rooted in the concept of empire and reinforced by the white Australia policy, the national identity was further underpinned by concerns relating to distance, with a strong Australia, instead of merely a loose collection of British colonies, serving as a defence against the imperialist designs of other European powers active in the Asia Pacific region and – worse – the designs of non-white Asian powers, including a strengthening Japan (White, 1981, p.81).
 It was at this time that the semiotic language of Australian nationalism developed.
 This language, both visual and verbal, both published and unpublished, still underpins national discourse with respect to what it means to be truly Australian.

 Australian identity in popular culture